dodie/tracing-paper-sketching/readme.md

 ![Tracing paper app](https://github.com/dodie/tracing-paper-sketching/blob/master/docs/IMG_20190104_204555.jpg "Tracing paper app")

-Just find an image as a template.
+Find an image as a template.
 Rotate, shrink or zoom to find the perfect alignment.
 Lock the screen, put a paper over the display and start tracing.

 ## Contributing